MarcoIeni/release-plz/docs/src/config.md

 Don't verify the contents by building them.
 When `true`, `release-plz` adds the `--no-verify` flag to `cargo publish`.

+#### The `repo_url` field

+GitHub/Gitea repository URL where your project is hosted.
+It is used to generate the changelog release link and open the PR.
+Normally, you don't need to set this field, because release-plz defaults to the URL of the default git remote.

+#### The `semver_check` field

+With this field, you can tell release-plz when to run [cargo-semver-checks]:

+- If `false`, never run it.
+- If `true`, always run it.
+- If unspecified, run it if the package is a library. *(Default)*.

+This field can be overridden in the [`[package]`](#the-package-section) section.

 ### The `[[package]]` section